In-depth reviews

 Infotainment, apps & sat nav

 All BMW iXs come with a 12.3-inch digital driver’s display and 14.9-inch infotainment touchscreen as part of a curved display.
 Both feature extremely crisp graphics and are responsive to use, either by tapping the central touchscreen or using the rotary dial on the floating centre console.
-Apple CarPlay and Android Auto are standard, too, however the sheer amount of functions, icons and submenus in the BMW iDrive 8 system can feel overwhelming to navigate, making the system challenging to use on the move at times.
+Apple CarPlay and Android Auto are standard, too.

 Most Popular